KiloCraft/KiloEssentials/README.md

 # KiloEssentials

-## Info
-This mod is developed for the KiloCraft server
+A essentials mod for fabric developed for the KiloCraft server

 IP: mc.50kilo.org

 ## Setup